eyedeekay/firefox.profile.i2p/whonix-helper/README.md

-**This guide is intended for users who are aware of the implications of using** **third-party repositories on their Debian-based Linux PC's.** In particular, Whonix is designed to pro-actively prevent certain kinds of attacks from affecting the user, and their packages sometimes overwrite things like hosts files and such with versions suitable for the Whonix threat model.
+**This guide is intended for users who are aware of the implications of using** **third-party repositories on their Debian-based Linux PC's.** In particular, Whonix is designed to pro-actively prevent certain kinds of attacks from affecting the user, and their packages sometimes overwrite things like /etc/hosts files and such with versions suitable for the Whonix threat model.
 While I currently use the following packages successfully on both Debian and Ubuntu Linux at this time, I cannot guarantee that they will work for everyone's